edgi-govdata-archiving/EEW_SDWA_NJ/README.md

 # streamlit_test
 An open educational resource developed at the [Environmental Data and Governance Initiative](//envirodatagov.org) for interactive exploration of New Jersey's waters and water pollution.
-Developed under (todo:funding).
+Developed under (todo:funding)by (todo:authorship and collaborators).

 # Instructions for use
 This project is staged at [https://sdwa-eew.streamlit.app/](https://sdwa-eew.streamlit.app/).